MRI-based Alzheimer's disease prediction via distilling the knowledge in multi-modal data: Discussion

-Compared with the vanilla distillation method \citep{Hinton2015} that enforces the matching of class probabilities, our method enforce a matching of the probability estimates of multi-instances. \gh{The additional experiments demonstrate our method's advantage over the vanilla distillation method \citep{Hinton2015} (Table \ref{tabs3} and Table \ref{tabs4}) in the \emph{Appendix}}.
+Compared with the vanilla distillation method \citep{Hinton2015} that enforces the matching of class probabilities, our method enforce a matching of the probability estimates of multi-instances.
+The additional experiments demonstrate our method's advantage over the vanilla distillation method \citep{Hinton2015} (Table \ref{tabs3} and Table \ref{tabs4}) in the \emph{Appendix}.
 Compared with the representation-based distillation methods (including SP \citep{Tung2019} and AT \citep{Zagoruyko2017}) that encourage a student to mimic a teacher's representation space in different aspects, our method aims to match the probabilities of the output space.
 Considering the student network and the teacher network building with different inductive biases, their solution paths of expressing the representation space could be different.
 In addition, large gaps may exist between different sources of data, and lead to various responses in the intermediate layers.
 In the above situations, mimicking of representation space may not convey accurate knowledge.
 However, the differences in the representation space do not prevent the teacher and the student from independently making the right predictions.
 The experiments also demonstrate our method's superiority over the representation-based methods.

-\gh{Our method lies between the probability-based method and representation-based distillation method: we use the multi-instance probabilities in the output space; the multi-instances probabilities work like a kind of representation rather than directly produce prediction outputs.
-We provide additional experimental analysis with respect to the effectiveness of temperature scaling and $A^{2}N$-block in the \emph{Appendix}.
+Our method lies between the probability-based method and representation-based distillation method: we use the multi-instance probabilities in the output space; the multi-instances probabilities work like a kind of representation rather than directly produce prediction outputs. \gh{In addition, our method could also be counted as multi-task learning: the student network is trained with the data supervision and the extra supervision distilled from the teacher network.
+Different from the conventional multi-task learning that uses clinical data as additional targets, we use the multi-modal teacher network’s predictions as the additional targets.} We provide additional experimental analysis with respect to the effectiveness of temperature scaling and $A^{2}N$-block in the \emph{Appendix}.
 The results in Table \ref{tabs9} show that the temperature scaling brought no performance improvement.
-The prediction performance (see Table \ref{tabs10}) using the network without $A^{2}N$-block performed poorly, and our method still outperformed the other distillation methods.}
+The prediction performance (see Table \ref{tabs10}) using the network without $A^{2}N$-block is poor, and our method still outperforms the other distillation methods.